‘Rise of the Resistance’ Has Arrived from the Future

 Being in a movie one day?

 Even people who don't act have daydreamed about starring in some heart-thrilling adventure on the silver screen.
-Getting inside a movie-type world is difficult, as anyone knows, but not if you make your way to Disneyland park's Galaxy's Edge, where the incredibly cinematic "Star Wars: Rise of the Resistance" will lift-off beginning on Jan.
+Actually starring in a movie, or visiting a movie-type world, is difficult, as anyone knows, but not if you make your way to Disneyland park's Galaxy's Edge, where the incredibly cinematic "Star Wars: Rise of the Resistance" will lift-off beginning on Jan.
 17, 2020.

 From a queue that subtly begins to morph into the movie-like story you're living, to the multi-act structure, "Rise" is very much about putting guests within the immersive folds of the space-set good v. evil yarn.